jailator/hello-world/README.md

-# You don't need to see it.
+# Trust me.
+You don't need to see it.